 Generally, if you are feeling Sciatica pain, it is because something is directly irritating the nerve root in your spine.
 Most commonly, it is a herniated disc that is bulging or is out of place and it is literally pushing or rubbing against a nerve root.
 This irritation usually causes pain and discomfort.
 A herniated disc itself can be the result of a serious injury or trauma like a car accident or a fall.
 They can occur from overuse as is the case with athletes or very physically active patients.
-And, they can be the result of a strain from improper form when picking up a heavy or cumbersome object.
+And, they can be the result of a strain from the improper form when picking up a heavy or cumbersome object.
 Regardless of the how it happened, the pain and discomfort is the same and must be addressed.

 Spinal stenosis, bone spurs, & others

 Other medical conditions, like Spinal stenosis, which occurs when the canal of the spine narrows and becomes so tight that it impinges the nerves and causes Sciatica discomfort, can be a cause of Sciatica pain.
 Arthritis in the spine, most common in the elderly, can also be problematic.
 The bone on bone friction involved often creates bone spurs that are sharp, which can rub against the nerves and be extremely painful.
 Pregnancy can also cause Sciatica pain with the change in weight and positioning of the pelvis.
 Finally, in the rarest of cases, cancers and tumors can grow against the nerves and cause Sciatica discomfort.

 Sciatica Symptoms and Treatment Options

 The key symptom of Sciatica is pain and discomfort.
 Specifically, the discomfort stems from the buttocks or lower back and can travel all the way to your feet.
 You should consider seeing a medical professional if any of these symptoms are present and persistent in your back, legs, or feet:

 - Numbness or lack of feeling

 Sciatica Pain Treatment